xcq-ca/starter-hugo-academic/content/publication/whitaker-2020-rcml/index.md

   - "1"
 authors:
   - admin
-publication: Proceedings of the 47th Annual Meeting of the Research Council on Mathematics Learning
+publication: "*Proceedings of the 47th Annual Meeting of the Research Council on Mathematics Learning*, 43 50. "
 abstract: Eccles and colleagues’ Expectancy-value theory (EVT; 1983) has been widely-used in education research, and the cost component of this framework has recently been the subject of increased research.
 While advances in